andraugust/andraugust.github.io/stat_thermo.md

 $$

-where the factor of $$T$$ is included to make units work out properly and to ensure that the relationship between pressure and multiplicity is experimentally consistent.
+where the factor of $$T$$ is included to make units work out properly and to ensure that the relationship between pressure, temperature and multiplicity is experimentally consistent.

 Finally, there's particle exchange.
 When particles are exchanged between systems they eventually reach _diffusive_ equilibrium.
 The associated thermal variable is called chemical potential $$\mu$$ and it's defined as